cenkerkumlucali/cenkerkumlucali/README.md

 ### Hi everybody 💻

-I'm Cenker and I'm Junior Developer.I'm working on <a href="https://github.com/cenkerkumlucali/E-Commerce-Frontend">E-Commerce-Frontend</a>.I really enjoy learning languages and framework like C#,Java,Html,TypeScript and other.
+I'm Cenker and I'm Junior Developer.I'm working on <a href="https://github.com/cenkerkumlucali/E-Commerce-Frontend">E-Commerce-Frontend</a>.I really enjoy learning languages and framework like C#,Java,Html,Css,TypeScript and other.